Dave Ulliott: Poker Success and the Origin of "Devilfish"

-1997 World Series of Poker
+1997 World Series of Poker (WSOP)

-Ulliott arrived at the 1997 World Series of Poker (WSOP) with $200,000, but lost it all on cash games and tournament buy-ins.
-He borrowed over $70,000 more, but lost this too, burning some bridges in the process.
-He scraped together a buy-in for the $2,000 pot limit Texas hold 'em event, where he reached heads-up against fellow Englishman Chris Truby.
-In the final hand, Ulliott got all of his money in the pot with an open-ended straight draw and flush draw against Truby's top set.
-Ulliott won with a straight on the river to claim $180,310 and his only WSOP bracelet.
-Whitaker jumped over the barricade to join in the celebrations.
-The press release the next day claimed he was lucky to draw out on Truby, but mathematically, Ulliott was a 54.5% favourite to win when the money went into the pot.
-After winning his bracelet, he had the nickname "Devilfish" engraved on it.
+Ulliott arrived at the 1997 World Series of Poker (WSOP) with $200,000, but lost it all in cash games and tournament buy-ins.
+He borrowed over $70,000 more, but lost that as well, damaging several relationships along the way.
+However, he managed to gather enough money to enter the $2,000 Pot Limit Texas Hold'em event, where he eventually faced fellow Englishman Chris Truby in heads-up play.

+In the final hand, Ulliott moved all-in with an open-ended straight draw and a flush draw, while Truby held the top set.
+Ulliott completed his straight on the river, securing the victory and earning $180,310, along with his first and only WSOP bracelet.
+Whitaker, his close friend, and driver, leapt over the barricade to join in the celebrations.
+While press reports suggested Ulliott got lucky, in reality, he was a 54.5% favourite to win the hand when the money went into the pot.
+After the victory, Ulliott had his bracelet engraved with his newly famous nickname, Devilfish.

-Following the tournament he went through a highly successful period playing in cash games, winning between $10,000 and 20,000 each day for a two-week stretch.
-During one session, on the advice of his friend Mansour Matloubi, he played Lyle Berman heads-up pot limit Omaha and beat him out of $168,000.
-By the end of the trip, Ulliott had $742,000 in cash, that he carried around with Whitaker in bags from duty-free.
-When returning to their casino in Leeds, Ulliott and Whitaker were met with great applause from their regular opponents.
+Following his tournament win, Ulliott enjoyed a successful streak in cash games, netting between $10,000 and $20,000 daily for a two-week period.
+During this stretch, and upon the advice of his friend Mansour Matloubi, he played a high-stakes heads-up Pot Limit Omaha match against Lyle Berman, winning $168,000.
+By the end of his trip, Ulliott had amassed $742,000 in winnings, which he carried in duty-free bags along with Whitaker.
+Upon their return to their casino in Leeds, they were met with applause from their regular poker opponents.

 Late Night Poker

 In 1999, Ulliott was one of 40 players to appear in the first series of the Late Night Poker television series, the first poker show to use hole cam technology.
 He won his qualifying heat against a field that included Charalambos "Bambos" Xanthos and future Hendon Mobster Ross Boatman to advance to the Grand Final.
-Ulliott dominated the final from the first hand (where his flush beat Surinder Sunar's straight).
-During the event, he made four of a kind against Joe Beevers, eliminated Liam Flood and slow-played three aces against Dave Welch, prompting commentator Nic Szeremeta to say, "I've never seen a hand played so well."
+Ulliott lead the final from the first hand (where his flush beat Surinder Sunar's pocket queens).
+During the event, he made four of a kind against Joe Beevers, eliminated Liam Flood and slow-played three aces against Dave Welch.This prompted commentator Nic Szeremeta to say, "I've never seen a hand played so well."
 Ulliott went on to win the heads-up confrontation against Peter Evans, and the £40,000 first prize.

-Ulliott's win was watched by over 1,500,000 people (a huge figure for the channel and timeslot of the broadcast) and his character at the table was part of the reason for the renewal of the series, which went on to run for five more series, with Ulliott appearing in them all.
+Ulliott's victory was watched by over 1,500,000 people and his character at the table was part of the reason for the renewal of the series, which went on to run for five more series, with Ulliott appearing in them all.
 Ulliott also made the final table in the second series.